Review frequently asked questions

 - swelling of the stomach area (abdomen)

 PROMACTA is a prescription medicine used to treat adults and children 1 year of age and older with low blood platelet counts due to chronic immune thrombocytopenia (ITP), when other medicines to treat ITP or surgery to remove the spleen have not worked well enough

 PROMACTA is also used to treat people with:

 - low blood platelet counts due to chronic hepatitis C virus (HCV) infection before and during treatment with interferon

 - severe aplastic anemia (SAA) in combination with other medicines to treat SAA, as the first treatment for adults and children 2 years of age and older

-- severe aplastic anemia when other medicines to treat SAA have not worked well enough
+- SAA when other medicines to treat SAA have not worked well enough